The Starlost: Reception and impact

-The Starlost has generally received a negative reception from historians of science fiction television: The Encyclopedia of Science Fiction described The Starlost as "dire", while The Best of Science Fiction TV included The Starlost in its list of the "Worst Science Fiction Shows of All Time".
+The Starlost has received a generally negative reception from historians of science fiction television: The Encyclopedia of Science Fiction described The Starlost as "dire", while The Best of Science Fiction TV included The Starlost in its list of the "Worst Science Fiction Shows of All Time".

 Episodes

 The Starlog Photo Guidebook TV Episode Guides Volume 1 (1981) lists two unfilmed episodes, "God That Died" and "People in the Dark."
 The latter episode, written by George Salverson, follows Devon, Rachel, and Garth as they discover a dome in which people have been living in the dark since the accident to the Ark.

 Episodes of the original series were rebroadcast in 1978 and further in 1982.
 A number of episodes were also edited together to create movie-length installments that were sold to cable television broadcasters in the late 1980s.

 Commercial releases

 All 16 episodes were at one time available in a VHS boxed set.

 The first DVD release was limited to the five feature-length edited versions.

 In September/October 2008, the full series was released on DVD by VCI Entertainment.
 Aside from the digitally remastered episodes, a "presentation reel" created for potential broadcasters is also included.
 Hosted by Dullea and Trumbull, and predating Ellison's departure as he is credited under his own name with creating the series, the short feature includes sample footage using the later-abandoned Magicam technology, some filmed special effects footage taken from other productions along with model footage from the film Silent Running to represent the Earthship Ark concept, and a different series logo.

 In early 2019, a Roku channel began airing The Starlost as its only program.